kagruber2412/RIntroduction/RMarkdown.md

 # 3. YAML for render parameters

-The YAML header controls how rmarkdown renders the `.Rmd` file.
+The YAML header controls how R Markdown renders the `.Rmd` file.

 ## Documents